Three presumptions of paternity

 If the child’s parents are not married, they both sign a parental consent declaration at the registry office or in court.

-You can only establish paternity once by a consent declaration and it cannot be withdrawn.
+You can only establish paternity once by a consent declaration and it cannot be revoked.
 By signing, you also certify that you have not already established paternity for the same child by another registry office or court.
 If you do, you may be fined up to CZK 10,000.

 To make a consent declaration, both parents must appear in person at the registry office.
 You do not need to bring any form with you.
 But what should you be sure not to forget to make sure everything goes smoothly?